cnicoloff/star-geiger-counter/README.md

 # star-geiger-counter
 Raspberry Pi software for the STAR Geiger counter.
+The official website is at <https://cnicolof.wixsite.com/star/>

 The STAR Geiger counter was built by Catherine Nicoloff of Wellesley College for ASTR 202, Hands-on Planetary Exploration.
-It was a payload component of a successful high altitude balloon launch on May 13, 2018.
+It was a payload component of a successful high altitude balloon launch on May 13, 2018, reaching 27,581 meters (90,489 feet) and recording atmospheric radiation data for the entire flight.

 This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.